QQuick/Opy/README.rst

 - If the pep8_comments option is set to True, however, only a <blank><blank>#<blank> cannot be used in the middle or at the end of a string literal
 - Obfuscation of string literals is unsuitable for sensitive information since it can be trivially broken
 - No renaming back door support for methods starting with __ (non-overridable methods, also known as private methods)

+* "Masking" (beta feature) fails under a few conditions.
+	A) It is not yet respectful of scoping details.
+ 	B) It can cause name collisions, as it is not yet "context aware".
+ 	C) There is a problem in the handling of masking module members with names that are otherwise set to be preserved in clear text.
+The solution to such problems is to assign your own aliases for those use cases which the utility is not yet able to resolve.
+See the "bugs" directory for examples of known problems (which will hopefully be resolved!).

 -------------------------------------------------------

 That's it, enjoy!